top of page

 Assessments

-We know that finding the right help for yourself can be a confusing and frustrating experience.
-If you are unsure what you are looking for, we are able to offer a one-off assessment session to help guide you to find the right help.
-This could include short or long term therapy, a psychiatric referral, group therapy or a recommendation for medication to be discussed with your GP.
-Having working in the NHS we are skilled in diagnostic assessment and knowledgeable about private, third sector and NHS services that might be of help to you.
+I know that finding the right help for yourself can be a confusing and frustrating experience.
+If you are unsure what you are looking for, I am able to offer a one-off assessment session to help guide you to find the right help.

 Short Term Counselling (4-10 Sessions)